 The grading rubric for evaluation of oral presentations is presented on the following page.
 You will also receive written feedback from your peer group.
-Note: due to class size it is necessary that presentations will be completed in groups (~4 persons per group).
-Also, and in addition to my evaluation of the group presentation, students will provide a peer evaluation of their individual group members.
+Note: due to class size it is necessary that presentations will be completed in groups (4 persons per group).